kjkistler/languages/python/README.md

 eight = 2 ** 3
 ```

-In the above example, we create a new variable called eight and set it to 8, or the result of 2 to the power to 3 (2^3).
+In the above example, we create a new variable called eight and set it to 8, or the result of 2 to the power of 3 (2^3).

 Notice that we use ** instead of * or the multiplication operator.